 7) Collect match fee from players keeping a record of all income and expenditure for submission to the County Treasurer.

-1) Meet with Divisional Selectors to discuss players worthy of selection for the Middleton
+1) Liaise with Divisional Selectors to discuss players worthy of selection for the Middleton

 Cup, Home Counties League and National Representative games.

 2) Produce a list of players for Middleton Cup and Home Counties League.

 4) Make selections.

 5) Advise players and confirm availability.

 7) Confirm arrangements with host club / opponents regarding catering etc.